rdfostrich/article-versioned-reasoning/content/introduction.md

 {:#introduction}

 RDF versioning —also known as RDF archiving—

-<div style="color: red">Miel: Considering the next sentence, this is not correct.
-Archiving is mostly sequential in practice.</div>
+<span class="comment" data-author="MVS">Considering the next sentence, this is not correct.
+Archiving is mostly sequential in practice.</span>
 has been an active area of research that looks into storage and querying techniques for different versions of Linked Datasets.
 These versions don't necessarily have a temporal relationship,